WTFitsmemyself/100Tools/README.md

 --------------------------------

-There is about 30 to 50 commands that every SysAdmin wite in terminal of any server to check the status and the condition of the server
+There is about 30 to 50 commands that every SysAdmin write in terminal of any server to check the status and the condition of the server

 --------------------------------